Coronavirus outbreak leads to pockets of investment opportunity

 The Chinese online economy is booming as consumers flock online

 WeChat (owned by Weimob Hong Kong: 2013) is one beneficiary of this trend.
-Many WeChat mini-programs — sub-applications in the WeChat ecosystem like e-commerce, payment services, and task management — have seen a sharp rise in usage.
+As a result, many WeChat mini-programs — sub-applications in the WeChat ecosystem like e-commerce, payment services, and task management — has seen a sharp rise in usage.

-Other online Chinese leaders like Tencent (Hong Kong: 700) and Youzan (Hong Kong: 8083) also stand to benefit from the growing online engagement, KGI analysts note.
+Other online Chinese leaders like Tencent (Hong Kong: 700) and Youzan (Hong Kong: 8083) also benefit from the growing online engagement, KGI analysts note.

-It remains to be seen, as Zhang referenced in the call, whether the shift to digital-first lifestyles will take hold for the long term.
+As Zhang referenced in the call, it remains to be seen whether the shift to digital-first lifestyles will take hold for the long term.

 The search is on to develop or apply existing drugs to Coronavirus.

-Analysts at Needham note that Moderna (Nasdaq: MRNA) has established preclinical and clinical proof of concept trials for a Coronavirus vaccine platform, while competitor Curevac has also announced plans to develop a vaccine.
+Analysts at Needham note that Moderna (Nasdaq: MRNA) has established preclinical and clinical proof of concept trials for a Coronavirus vaccine platform.
+At the same time, competitor Curevac has also announced plans to develop a vaccine.
 Shares of Moderna surged more than 25% on Tuesday after the company announced that US government researchers were now testing its vaccine.
 And Inovio (Nasdaq: INO) recently announced a grant from CEPI to fund the development of its DNA vaccine.

 Additional vaccine programs are also underway at Johnson & Johnson (NYSE: JNJ), Novavax (Nasdaq: NVAX), and Vaxart (Nasdaq: VXRT).
 Shares of Novavax gained 18% on Wednesday after the company announced that it plans to begin clinical testing for a Coronavirus vaccine by late spring.